 Reading and examination of folklore, as folk art and as cultural holding material; study may focus on types (such as myths, legend, fairy tales); groups (such as miners, cowboys, railroaders); or regions (such as Ozarks, New England or Scandinavia).
 Student requests will considered.
 Variable Content Course.
 May be repeated to a total of 6 hours.

-Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Upon demand requiring additional research and writing, is available.
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Upon demand

 ENG 288 Literature of Work: Readings in Professions